slimbootloader/documentation/source/tutorials/ex_debug_sbl_on_qemu_with_gdb.rst

 Transit Stage1A to Stage1B
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 | The transition from Stage1A to Stage1B is done in ContinueFunc().
-However, Stage1A is not XIP(Execution In Place).
+However, Stage1A is not XIP (eXecution In Place).
 | Stage1A code is shadow-copied to PcdStage1ALoadBase and continues to execute with relative execution offset.
 See, SecStartup2 () in BootloaderCorePkg/Stage1A/Stage1A.c.
 | Therefore, GDB won't stop ContinueFunc() even if you set a breakpoint at ContinueFunc().